Are you an experienced leader with a passion for the state and its environment?

 2. Incumbents in this class may be required to possess and retain a valid Motor Vehicle Operator’s license.

-Incumbents in this class may be subject to some danger of injury or personal harm from environmental and working conditions and to some discomfort from year round weather conditions.
+Incumbents in this class may be exposed to some danger of injury or physical harm from on site environments and a moderate degree of discomfort from exposure to year round weather conditions.

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER

 The State of Connecticut is an equal opportunity/affirmative action employer and strongly encourages the applications of women, minorities, and persons with disabilities.